 What Is In-Floor Heating?

 Radiant heat is a heating system that uses hot water or electric coils embedded under the flooring of a house or structure.
-Radiant heating systems have been employed for ages.
+Radiant heating systems have been employed for ages but up-to-date technology surpasses ancient installations by far.
 The early Romans sometimes used vents or ducts to channel the heat coming from slave-produced fire to elevated marble floors; this kept their ancient toes from freezing and their clothes nice and crispy.

 Today, radiant heat floors are typically installed under tile flooring, just like the ancient Romans.
 But new technological developments have enabled this system to be installed in floors made of wood making it possible to have radiant heat under hardwood floors.
 This heating system is now growing in popularity because of the facility by which an entire home is warmed.
 Some are afraid that radiant heating systems will jack up electric bills’ proponents of this system say that it will not because of its cost-effectiveness.
 They even say that they can reduce their electric bills after installing this kind of heating system.